Next small group departure: 7 Mar 2020

 Accommodation: The Coral Tree.
 (B)

-Early evening proceed for the street walk tour to experience delicious Agra street food.
+Early evening venture on our street walk tour to experience delicious Agra street food.
 Taste delightful local cuisine from some of the oldest and most reputed food joints in the city.
-The tour will start with 3 vegetarian starters, various snacks, a main course with nan and rice and will finish with a couple of local deserts
+The tour will start with 3 vegetarian starters, various snacks, a main course with naan and rice and will finish with a couple of local deserts

-Finish in time to transfer to Agra railway station to board overnight train, the Marudhar Express to Varanasi as per below given schedule.
+Finish in time to transfer to Agra railway station to board overnight train to Varanasi.
 (B, D)

 “Benaras is older than history, older than tradition, older even than legend and looks twice as old as all of them put together.”
 Mark Twain.